 Lake Iliamna draws fishermen from around the world, despite its legendary black fish.
 Today, fishermen come for other fish such as Rainbow Trout, Pacific Salmon, and Arctic Grayling.
 For Rainbow Trout, this is a catch and release lake, meaning that the population of Rainbows here are trophy sized.
 Expect to catch Rainbow Trout in the 15-28 inch range.

-When to Fish Lake Iliamna
+Fishing Lake Iliamna

 The King Salmon being their freshwater migration in May, and that puts them in the Lake around the first of June.
 Expect to fish for Kings through at least mid-July.